bcgov/digital_marketplace/README.md

 ### Containerized Quick Start

 If a local environment needs to be spun up to demo or test the app, the commands `docker-compose build` followed by `docker-compose up` will build and start the app and database in local containers.
 However, changes to the codebase will not be reflected in the app until the build command is re-run.
 This slow turn around makes local development using docker a less desirable approach.
+Below are instructions on how to use a docker container to handle the database, and the `watch` scripts to run the app.
+This solves the problem of the slow turnaround.
+A point of note here is that to start the application, it is the `back-end:start` (or `back-end:watch`) scripts that must be run.
+The `front-end:watch` script will monitor changes to the front-end source and update when it's changed, but will not run the app on it's own.
+This is a product of the back-end and front-end being very tightly coupled in this code base.
+If you are using the `docker-compose` file to run the app, this is done for you.
+However if you are running the app with the npm scripts for the automatic updates, it will be important to know.

 ### Local Development Environment